comp500/cs-docs-mkdocs/docs/about.md

 # About
-This website was created to document AQA A Level Computer Science.

 ## Specification coverage
 *Note:* If a page does not exist for a topic you want to add, submit an issue at https://github.com/comp500/cs-docs-mkdocs/issues/new.
 I'll probably add blank pages for topics soon.